Menu

 The Little Things We Love

-Having Coves Haven's beach's high, grassy dunes, crashing waves and caramel-coloured sand completely to oneself - what a treat!
+Having the high grassy dunes, crashing waves, and caramel-coloured sand at Coves Haven's beach completely to oneself.

 Things to See & Do